Akhilsudh/leetcoder/SpringBoot/Notes/_4_Annotations.md

 ## Other annotations
 ### `@ConditionalOnProperty`
-Bean is created confditionally based on some flag.
+Bean is created conditionally based on some flag.
 Consider the following case:
 ![img_30.png](img_30.png)

 Now consider two use cases: